Muhammad-Abdullah-Sani/API-Automation-Project/README.md

 # API-Automation-Project
-Python project that automates cryptocurrency market data retrieval using the CoinGecko API, fetching live prices, market cap, and volume for analysis.
+This is a Python-based automation project that fetches real-time cryptocurrency market data using the CoinGecko public API.
+The project retrieves live prices, market capitalization, and 24-hour trading volume for selected cryptocurrencies.
+It is designed as a beginner-friendly project to demonstrate API integration, data extraction, and basic automation using Python.
+The extracted data is exported to an Excel file for further analysis, and two visualizations are generated at the end: a categorical plot (catplot) and a line graph to help analyze market trends.